pminina01/readthedocs/Configuration-file.md

  * `include`– includes external configuration file
  * `variable` – sets the value of a configuration variable

+The simplest configuration consists of one `target` and one rule (`logger`) that routes messages to the target.

 <a name="targets" />

 # Targets